texamp/texamp.github.io/abstracts-contributed.md

 *Directional Ballistic transport for partially periodic Schrödinger operators*

 Abstract:
 In this talk, we will consider Schrödinger operators on $\mathbb{R}^d$ or $\mathbb{Z}^d$ with bounded potentials $V$ that are periodic in some direction and compactly supported in others.
-Such systems are known to produce ``surface states'' that are confined near the support of the potential.
+Such systems are known to produce "surface states" that are confined near the support of the potential.
 Specifically, we will focus on the transport properties of these states - in other words, the rate at which these states spread in different directions.
 Roughly speaking, we say that a state exhibits ballistic motion if it spreads linearly in time ($x\sim t$- in some sense).
 We show that, under very mild assumptions, a class of surface states exhibits what we describe as directional ballistic transport, consisting of a strong form of ballistic transport in the periodic directions and its absence in the other directions.
 Furthermore, in some models, we show that a dense set of surface states exhibit this surface ballistic transport property.
 In this talk, I will briefly review our main results and some of the tools used in this work.
 This is joint work with Adam Black, David Damanik, and Giorgio Young.

 ------